mulesoft-assets/template-sfdc2sieb-contact-aggregation/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-I want to aggregate contacts from Salesforce to Oracle Siebel Business Objects (Siebel) and compare them to see which contacts can only be found in one of the two and which contacts are in both instances.
+I want to aggregate contacts from Salesforce and Oracle Siebel Business Objects (Siebel), compare them to see which contacts can only be found in one of the two and which contacts are in both instances.

 For practical purposes this Template will generate the result in the format of a CSV Report sent by mail.